UWC2-PYTHON/ProgrammingInPython/source/modules/Unicode.rst

-:orphan:

 .. _unicode:

 =================
 Unicode in Python
 =================

-A quick run-down of Unicode,

-Its use in Python 2 and 3,

-and some of the gotchas that arise.
+A quick run-down of Unicode, its use in Python 3, and some of the gotchas that arise.

 History
 =======

-A bit about where all this mess came from...
+Here is a bit about where all this mess came from.

 What the heck is Unicode anyway?
 ---------------------------------

 * First there was chaos...
   * Different machines used different encodings -- different ways of mapping the binary data that the computer stores to letters.
 * Then there was ASCII -- and all was good (7 bit), 127 characters
   * (for English speakers, anyway)
 * But each vendor used the top half of 8bit bytes (127-255) for different things.
   * MacRoman, Windows 1252, etc...
   * There is now "latin-1", a 1-byte encoding suitable for European languages -- but still a lot of old files around that use the old ones.
 * Non-Western European languages required totally incompatible 1-byte encodings
 * This means there was no way to mix languages with different alphabets in the same document (web page, etc.)

 Enter Unicode
 --------------